US STOCKS-Futures up, indexes on track for 4th week of gains

 By Ryan Vlastelica

-NEW YORK, Aug 29 U.S. stock index futures pointed to modest gains at the open on Friday, indicating the market's recent upswing was intact with major indexes on track for their fourth straight week of gains.
+NEW YORK, Aug 29 U.S. stock index futures were modestly higher on Friday, suggesting the market's recent upswing was intact and pointing to a fourth straight week of gains for major indexes.

 * Stocks have been strong of late, with investors taking any opportunity to buy on dips.
 However, this week's trading volume has been among the lightest of the year, and that is likely to be more pronounced on Friday, ahead of the Labor Day holiday in the United States for which markets will be closed on Monday.